RizAliShah/practicegit/ReadMe.md

 ### practicing GIT commanitds,
-and its little bit extension, adding some more, i can further add text here
+and its little bit extension, added some modified text here, i can further add text here